divergence-wiki/ntt/iOS/FortiToken-setup.md

 Configuration
 -------------

-On the first day of your lab, you will receive a FTM Activation on FortiGate email.
+On the first day of your lab, you will receive a "FTM Activation on FortiGate" email.
 Let your instructor know if you do not see the email.

 The email includes a QR code, which you can scan with your phone tablet to automatically activate and configure in token.
 Alternatively, you can manually enter the text code that is also include in the email.